-Further information socially responsible public procurement in the EU context is available on the website of DG Employment, Social Affairs and Inclusion.
+Further information on socially responsible public procurement in the EU context is available on the website of DG Employment, Social Affairs and Inclusion.

 The United Nations has developed detailed guidance on sustainable procurement for the UN system, which addresses all three aspects of sustainability: "Buying for a Better World".